 The only exception is with the P wavetables.
 If you have the UPPER WAVETABLE setting enabled in the WAVE FLOW menu (press the WAVE FLOW button).
 If you move the Wave Surfer knob beyond the 64th wave position, (position 63), you will hear the P wavetable move into the upper wavetable, which is table P30.

-(See the Wave Flow section for a further explanation of the Upper Wavetables).
+About Wave Flow and Upper Wavetables